Courses open (spaces):

 This course highlights the role of digital transformation on customer-facing activities within organisations and offers an insight into current practices of successfully managing digital communications, with particular focus on social media interactions.
 The session will be interactive and will provide ample opportunity to discuss your best practice and concerns about digital transformation and social media management.

 Dr Elvira Bolat is a Senior Lecturer in Marketing at the Faculty of Management.
 She has led BU’s first cross-faculty degree, BSc (Hons) Marketing, and is currently a Global Engagement Leader at the Department of Marketing, Faculty of Management - responsible for driving BU's and Department's global agenda.
 Her teaching, research and consultancy work is focused on digital marketing.
 She is active member of the Institute of Direct and Digital Marketing (IDM) and has recently accredited a suit of Faculty of Management and Faculty of Media and Communications programmes by IDM.
 Her recent consultancy project has covered digital marketing planning and implementation for Dr Jackson's (as part of the Grads for Growth EU-funded scheme), marketing communications campaign for Kudu Clothing and digital marketing consultancy for Eat Pho Ltd.

-Tuesday 19 March - Morning - Managing tourism destinations
+Tuesday 19 March - Morning - Managing tourism destinations (sales closed)

 09:30-12:30: Managing tourism destinations, economic impacts and development delivered by Adam Blake

 Understand the economic impact of Brexit and tourism taxation.
 This course provides both practical insights into recent theoretical advances and research-based evidence for destinations and government organisations to explore how they plan, develop, manage and organise tourism to maximise economic benefits.